 Harvesting the Intellectual Wealth of Premodern Japanese Texts The National Institute of Japanese Literature (NIJL) is a comprehensive scientific research institution specializing in Japanese literature.
-Its activities include: collection of literary texts and other related documents on a large scale from all over Japan; provision of the same materials for use by researchers working across a wide range of fields related to Japanese literature; and active promotion of advanced collaborative research projects utilizing these materials.
-Drawing upon its scholarly achievements in documentary research on premodern Japanese texts,
+Its activities include the large-scale collection of literary texts and other related documents from across Japan, the provision of these materials for use by researchers working in various fields related to Japanese literature, and the active promotion of advanced collaborative research projects utilizing these materials.
+Drawing upon its scholarly achievements in documentary research on premodern Japanese texts --a body of accomplishment built up over the 50 years since the institute's founding --NIJL

-NIJL's Reading Room a body of accomplishment built up over the 50 years since the institute's founding, NIJL works with research institutions and researchers both in Japan and abroad to make the most of premodern Japanese texts as a rich intellectual resource, and is committed to paving the way for innovative research spanning a variety of different fields.
+NIJL's Reading Room works with research institutions and researchers both in Japan and abroad to leverage premodern Japanese texts as a rich intellectual resource and is committed to paving the way for innovative research spanning a variety of fields.
 Surveying, Collecting, and Using Resources NIJL surveys primarily Japanese literary texts and other related documents (manuscripts, printed books, historical documents, etc.), collecting these in digital and other formats.
 The institute offers reading and copying services in its reading room, in addition to providing copy services through the interlibrary loan system.
 It also conducts a variety of educational programs in concert with various universities.
-Beyond these services, parts of its collections can be freely accessed through 32 databases available from NIJL's website, notably the "Database of Pre-Modern Japanese Works."
+Beyond these services, parts of its collections can be freely accessed through 5 databases available from NIJL's website, notably the "Union Catalogue Database of Japanese Texts."
 Selected materials are also accessible via the NIJL website as "premodern Japanese text datasets" in which full individual works may be downloaded as single files made available through the Center for Open Data in the Humanities (CODH) at the Research Organization of Information and Systems' Joint Support-Center for Data Science Research (ROIS-DS).
 Exhibition Space NIJL endeavors to make available the results achieved in its documentary research and collaborative research projects through display in its public exhibition space.
-It also offers a series of regularly changing temporary exhibitions, showcasing a variety of different themes.
-NIJL Arts Initiative NIJL strives to bring its abundant store of premodern materials into dialogue with the modern world, in hopes of engaging with these materials in a variety of original ways.
+It also offers a series of regularly changing temporary exhibitions, showcasing a variety of different themes NIJL Arts Initiative NIJL strives to bring its abundant store of premodern materials into dialogue with the modern world, in hopes of engaging with these materials in a variety of original ways.
 The NIJL Arts Initiative actively utilizes these rich cultural resources as a means of responding to the contemporary needs of society, while simultaneously promoting the spread of Japanese culture and learning throughout the world.
 National Institute for Japanese Language and Linguistics 国立国語研究所